-A series of reforms to the student immigration system for international education were implemented in 2015 in line with the policy statement Reform of the International Education Sector and Student Immigration System.1 The Interim List of Eligible Programmes (ILEP) was introduced as a more restrictive list of education programmes eligible for student immigration purposes, used as a reference point for Immigration Service Delivery (ISD) of the Department of Justice, in considering visa and residency applications from non-EEA applicants2 wishing to study on a full-time basis in Ireland.
+A series of reforms to the student immigration system for international education were implemented in 2015 in line with the policy statement Reform of the International Education Sector and Student Immigration

+System1.
+The Interim List of Eligible Programmes (ILEP) was introduced as a more restrictive list of education programmes eligible for student immigration purposes, used as a reference point for Immigration Service Delivery (ISD) of the Department of Justice, in considering visa and residency applications from non-EEA applicants2 wishing to study on a full-time basis in Ireland.

 The ILEP is available here and includes details of programmes meeting specified criteria.
 The inclusion of programmes in the ILEP enables providers to recruit non-EEA students to study full-time in Ireland.
-The types of programmes eligible for inclusion are set out in Section 2.
-New overseas accredited/validated programmes or further education or vocational education and training programmes are not included in the ILEP.
-Only those providers who can demonstrate that they have reached an acceptable standard, and demonstrate compliance with the criteria and requirements set out in this document, will be permitted to have English language programmes included in the ILEP.
-To retain a programme listing, providers are required to remain in compliance with the ILEP criteria contained in this document and comply with all immigration requirements.
-The ILEP is administered by the Department of Justice.
-The Department of Further and Higher Education, Research, Innovation and Science (DFHERIS) has an advisory role in identifying appropriate criteria for the inclusion of programmes in the ILEP.
+The types of programmes included in the ILEP are set out in Section 2.
+New overseas accredited/validated programmes or further education or vocational education and training programmes are not included.
+The ILEP will remain closed to new providers.

-The ILEP was developed as an interim measure, pending the introduction by Quality and Qualifications Ireland (QQI) of the International Education Mark (IEM)3.
-QQI will award the IEM to higher education and English language providers who demonstrate that they meet national standards to ensure a quality experience for international learners.
-When fully operational and following a transition period, the IEM will supersede the ILEP for student immigration purposes.
-Once the ILEP is discontinued, only education providers granted authorisation to use the IEM will be eligible to recruit students from outside the EEA to English language programmes, foundation programmes and higher education programmes leading to awards within the National Framework of Qualifications.
-In anticipation of the introduction of the IEM, the ILEP will be closed to new applicant providers following the April 2024 application cycle.
-For a limited time, providers with programmes already listed on the ILEP may apply for the inclusion of additional programmes while engaging in the IEM application process.
-Information pertaining to dissolution of the ILEP and transitional arrangements will be communicated on the Irish Immigration website.
+The ILEP was developed as an interim measure, pending the introduction by Quality and Qualifications Ireland (QQI) of the International Education Mark (IEM), which was launched in 2024.
+QQI will award the IEM (TrustEd Ireland quality mark) to higher education and English language providers who demonstrate that they meet national standards to ensure a quality experience for international learners.
+Once the TrustEd Ireland scheme is fully operational, the ILEP will cease to operate.
+Once the ILEP is discontinued, only education providers granted authorisation to use the TrustEd Ireland mark will be eligible to recruit students from outside the EEA to English language programmes, foundation programmes and higher education programmes leading to awards within the National Framework of Qualifications.